bultas/js-transducer-prototype/README.md

     }

-## Basic transduce
+## Transduce reduce argument

 Now we have to tell to transduce method how we want to reduce data.

-So for now we use simply Reduce method which save all transformed data to previous result
+For now we use simple reduce method which save all transformed data to previous result

     const saveEntriesReduce = (result, [key, value]) => {
         return result.set(key, value);